jimlind/AnnounceCast/docs/hosted/README.md

 # Hosted Setup

+This document mostly serves as a record for myself so that I don't have to try to remember everything.
+Maybe other people might get some value from it, but that seems extremely doubtful.

 It is hosted on a small VPS on https://crunchbits.com running Ubuntu 22 LTS.
 VPS has 1 CPU Core, 1.5 GB RAM, 40 GB SSD Storage, and an IPv4 address.
+I got it from a sale thread on https://lowendtalk.com/ when my previous host went under.
+The VPS has plenty of power for what I need and a bonux that when I use up my allocated bandwidth for a month Crunchbits doesn't shut me down but deprioritizes my traffic.
+Perfect for what I need.

-I tried my best to get things in the right order and have sudo in the right place, but I probably screwed up some of these directions because I was going fast.
+I tried my best to get things in the right order and have sudo in the right place, but I probably screwed up some of these directions. 🤷

 ## Install Ubuntu 22 System Dependency